Hans Wittwer

-Life and Work
+Life and work

 Wittwer was born in Basel, Switzerland on 4 February 1894.

 He began studying architecture at ETH Zurich, a technical college, in 1912 under Karl Moser and Friedrich Bluntschli, completing his course in 1916.
-Following that, Moser employed him in his architectural office in Zurich until 1919.
+Following that, Moser employed him in his architectural office in Zürich until 1919.
 He then moved to Basel where he completed his professional internship.
 In 1925, he went to the United Kingdom to study the history of urban development at the University of London.
 He also worked on the Basel-based architecture magazine ABC – Beiträge zum Bauen (Contributions on Building), founded by Mart Stam, El Lissitzky and Hans Schmidt (1893–1972).
 Hannes Meyer also worked on the magazine.
 It was published from 1924 to 1928.
 Its aim was to spread the ideas of Russian Constructivists and to give a voice to European radical architects.

 In 1926, Wittwer founded his own architectural practice in Basel, which he co-directed with Hannes Meyer.
 Together they submitted a design for the "Petersschule", a school building in Basel.
 Although their design was not chosen, its radical character, an exemplar of New Objectivity principles, made it the most important of all the designs submitted.
 In 1927 Wittwer and Meyer entered the competition for the League of Nations Building in Geneva, a building to be called the Palace of Nations.
 Their design won one of nine second prizes, in a line up of 377 entries, including one by Le Corbusier and Pierre Jeanneret.
 The jury felt that none of the entries entirely met the requirements and five leading architects were contracted to produce a much more conventional building than Meyer and Wittwer's constructivist concept.

 When Meyer was invited to lead the newly formed Building department at the Bauhaus in 1927, Wittwer joined him, teaching building theory and technical design, where he introduced new teaching practices.
 Later, he was head of the construction office of the Building department.
 In Meyer and Wittwer's building theory classes, students were taught to scientifically analyse both the client's requirements and the site conditions.
 Students carried out environmental studies at the site, such as how the sunlight entering the buildings would change during the day.
 The aim was to create functionalist buildings which put users' needs at the centre of the design and which took account of the natural conditions of the building site.